Winter Hiking Gear Essentials—How to Dress to Stay Warm and Safe!

 This post may contain affiliate links.

 Hiking season doesn’t have to end with the arrival of winter.
-With the right clothing, you can enjoy your favorite day hiking trails all year round!
-In this post, we share the gear that helped us embrace winter and fall in love with cold-weather hiking.
+With the right winter hiking clothes, you can enjoy your favorite day hiking trails all year round!
+In this post, we’re sharing the essentials that helped us embrace winter and actually look forward to cold-weather hiking.

 Michael standing in the snow looking out at Crater Lake